kimdoanh89/CKA-exercises/05_scheduling.md

 </p>
 </details>

-### Edit the hog configuration file with limits of 1 cpu, 500Mi memory with the same args above (pod tries to consumes more memory than limit)
+### Edit the hog configuration file
+- Limits of 1 cpu, 500Mi memory with the same args above (pod tries to consumes more memory than limit)

 <details><summary>show</summary>
 <p>